Krkonoše National Park: Park zoning

 The management zoning does not affect the movement of people in the national park.
 The movement of people is newly regulated by the so-called quiet areas.
 There are currently eight of them declared.
 Where quiet areas are marked, it is possible to move only along marked paths.
 Quiet areas cover 22.2% of the KRNAP territory and mostly copy the borders of the original 1st protection zone.

-The original area of the national park was reduced in 1991 from 385 km² to the current 363.52 km².
+The original area of the national park was reduced in 1991 from 385 km^{2} to the current 363.52 km^{2}.
 The borders of KRNAP moved further into the mountains and the built-up areas of most municipalities were removed from KRNAP, which were reassigned to a protection zone, in which protection is at a similar level to that in a protected landscape area.
 In 1992, both national parks on the Czech and Polish sides were jointly included in the UNESCO network of biosphere reserves.
 There are peat bogs in the territory of KRNAP, included in the list of wetlands of world importance according to the Ramsar Convention.
 KRNAP and its Polish counterpart, the Krkonoše National Park (Karkonoski Park Narodowy), are certified transboundary parks in the program of the pan-European association EUROPARC Federation.
 The KRNAP administration is also a member of another international organization EuroSite and a co-founder of the free association of protected areas on the Elbe Elbe Parks.

 The Krkonoše National Park is classified in the IUCN categorization as Protected Landscape, i.e. category V. It does not meet the international criteria for a national park (IUCN II).
 The care of the park and the administrative arrangements for activities are provided by the Krkonoše National Park Administration, based in Vrchlabí.